A heuristic algorithm using tree decompositions for the maximum happy vertices problem: Introduction

 \section{Introduction}

-Many combinatorial problems involve colouring a graph and have been widely studied.
-In the traditional graph colouring problem, vertices need to be assigned a colour such that adjacent vertices are coloured differently. \cite{zhang2015algorithmic} recently proposed new colouring problems, in which it is desirable for adjacent vertices to share the same colour.
-One of those is the \textit{Maximum Happy Vertices Problem} (MHV), in which the goal is to maximise the number of \textit{happy} vertices.
-A vertex is happy if it has the same colour as all its neighbours.
-The MHV problem has applications in the analysis of social networks and clustering problems (see Section \ref{sec:MHVDefiniton} for more details).

-\cite{zhang2015algorithmic} proved that the MHV problem is $\mathcal{NP}$-hard.
-Besides introducing the MHV problem, they also designed multiple algorithms: an exact, polynomial time algorithm for instances with at most two colours, and two approximation algorithms which work for any number of colours.
-Additionally, several heuristic algorithms have been developed: a simulated annealing based approach \citep{PeetersFlorian2020OvhM} and approaches based on iteratively solving subinstances of the original problem instance using an integer programming formulation \citep{lewis2019finding,ghirardi2021simple}.
-Additionally, several kernelization techniques have been proposed to decrease the size of the input instance \citep{PeetersFlorian2020OvhM,agrawal2020parameterized,gao2018kernelization}.
+Many combinatorial graph optimisation problems are $\mathcal{NP}$-hard.
+This implies that no polynomial time algorithm exists to solve these problems for every graph, unless $\mathcal{P} = \mathcal{NP}$ \citep{karp2010reducibility}.
+One way to deal with this, is to exploit special structures in the input graph.
+Researchers have developed algorithms that solve certain graph optimisation problems, if the graphs are restricted to a certain class, e.g., trees \citep{aravind2016linear,jooken2020multi}, claw-free graphs \citep{minty1980maximal}, planar graphs \citep{baker1994approximation} or bipartite graphs \citep{kHonig1931grafok}.
+While these algorithms have polynomial time complexity, they cannot handle graphs of other classes, thus limiting their applicability.

-Another approach to solve the MHV problem exploits special structures in the input graph. \cite{aravind2016linear} proposed an exact, linear time algorithm for solving the MHV problem on trees.
-Often we are interested in more complex graphs, for which this algorithm is not applicable.
-In this case we can resort to the \textit{tree decomposition} of a graph \citep{robertson1984graph}, which decomposes the graph into a tree-like structure (we will formally define this concept in Section \ref{sec:tree_decomposition}).
+To avoid this limitation, we can resort to algorithms using the \textit{tree decomposition} of a graph \citep{robertson1984graph}, which decomposes the graph into a tree-like structure (we will formally define this concept in Section \ref{sec:tree_decomposition}).
 The \textit{treewidth} is a parameter related to a tree decomposition and measures how tree-like a graph is.
 A tree decomposition allows for a dynamic programming approach, by computing tables of partial solutions at each node of the tree decomposition in a bottom-up fashion.
 This results in a fixed-parameter tractable algorithm.
 Such algorithms have a polynomial dependence on the size of the input graph, but potentially have an exponential dependence on some relevant, secondary measurement \citep{cygan2015parameterized}.
-For algorithms using tree decompositions, this secondary parameter is the treewidth. \cite{agrawal2017parameterized} and \cite{agrawal2020parameterized} describe such exact, polynomial time algorithm for graphs of bounded treewidth for the MHV problem.
-This algorithm yields exact solutions, but is impractical when the treewidth of the graph is too large.
+For algorithms using tree decompositions, this secondary parameter is the treewidth.